-- 5.1.1 We keep and maintain up to date information on children on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other agencies.
-The record will also include a chronology of any other significant event in a child's life and up to date contact details for adults who have day to day care of the child.
-This record is recorded on CPOM's. - 5.1.2 We keep copies of all referrals to Children and Families Services, the Early Help Hub and any other agencies related to safeguarding children. - 5.1.3 We keep our safeguarding records secure on CPOM's. - 5.1.4 We send a pupil's child protection or safeguarding CPOM separately from the main file to a new establishment if they leave as soon as we are informed of the new school.
+5.1.1 We keep and maintain up to date information on children on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other

+- 5.1.2 We keep copies of all referrals to Children and Families Services, the Early Help Hub and any other agencies related to safeguarding children. - 5.1.3 We keep our safeguarding records secure on CPOM's. - 5.1.4 We send a pupil's child protection or safeguarding CPOM separately from the main file to a new establishment if they leave as soon as we are informed of the new school.
 We keep a copy of the file in accordance with our Records Policy (See Appendix E) and statutory and LA Guidance (See Appendices A, B & D).